fxstein/GoProX/AI_INSTRUCTIONS.md

 ./release.zsh --batch dev --prev 01.50.00 --patch
 ```

-**Legacy Scripts**: The old `scripts/release/full-release.zsh` and `scripts/release/gitflow-release.zsh` are now called internally by the new `release.zsh` script and should not be used directly unless for advanced troubleshooting.
+**Legacy Scripts**: The old `scripts/release/gitflow-release.zsh` is now the unified release script and should be used for all release operations.
+The `full-release.zsh` script has been deprecated and its functionality merged into `gitflow-release.zsh`.

 ## GitHub Issue Management
 - Whenever a new GitHub issue is created, immediately run `scripts/maintenance/generate-issues-markdown.zsh` to update the local Markdown issue list.